Alexandria Ocasio-Cortez: Awards and honors

 The MIT Lincoln Laboratory named the asteroid 23238 Ocasio-Cortez after her when she was a senior in high school in recognition of her second-place finish in the 2007 Intel International Science and Engineering Fair.
 Ocasio-Cortez was named the 2017 National Hispanic Institute Person of the Year by Ernesto Nieto.
 In 2019, Ocasio-Cortez received the Adelle Foley Award.
-She was named as one of the 2019 BBC 100 Women.
+She was named one of the BBC 100 Women of 2019.
+In 2019, she co-wrote and narrated the short film A Message from the Future; it was nominated for an award at the 41st News and Documentary Emmy Awards.

+In August 2026, Politico named Ocasio-Cortez one of the "biggest social media stars in Congress" alongside Louisiana Senator John Kennedy, Vermont Senator Bernie Sanders, Kentucky Senator Rand Paul, and Texas Representative Brandon Gill.